 Currently, the county has an Incident Support Team made up primarily of Fire and DPW that was an offshoot of USAR.
 We are proposing that this Incident Support Team be reformulated as a Type III Incident Management Team staffed by local Fire, Police and Public Works officials.
 Battalion Chief Mark Brown (MCFD) will be the lead for this portion of the process.
 This team can be deployed in one of three configurations:

 Local agency to maintain Incident Commander and Section Chiefs.
-IMT to provide additional Command Staff and Section Staff members, such as RESTAT and SITSTAT.
+IMT to provide additional Command Staff and Section Staff members, such as Logistics, Planning, RESTAT and SITSTAT.

 Local Agency to provide Incident Commander.
 IMT to provide remaining ICS staff.

 IMT to provide all staff, including Incident Commander.
-Local agency to provide a Liaison to the Incident Commander.
+Local agency to provide a Agency Administrator to the Incident Commander or participate as a Unified Commander.

 All three configurations would be described and agreed to in writing with the standard agreements available to all agencies in advance.